Symmetries as Ground States of Local Superoperators: Hydrodynamic Implications: Examples of Low-Energy Excitations

 \section{Examples of Low-Energy Excitations}

 In this section, we construct the low-energy excited states of the super-Hamiltonian $\hmP$ for several of the examples discussed in Sec.~\ref{sec:examples} and discuss corollaries for dynamical properties.
 We illustrate examples of gapped and gapless super-Hamiltonians separately, since they lead to qualitatively different physics.
 Again, we restrict explicit illustrations to one-dimensional systems, but the results carry over to higher dimensional systems \textit{mutatis mutandis}.
+Note that while the low-energy spectra depend on the precise choice of generators of the bond algebras $\mA$ that leads to the super-Hamiltonians $\hmP$, qualitative aspects should not depend on these details despite some choices leading to extraneous features that allow more tractability, as we argue in App.~\ref{app:extraneous_features}.